-\paragraph{Initial state tuning.} The convention when modeling with RNNs is to set the initial hidden state to a zero vector.
-However, it has been known since the 1990s that this can be suboptimal in certain settings, and that training the initial state as a variable can improve performance \cite{schmidhuber1,forcar}.
+\paragraph{State tuning.} The convention when modeling with RNNs is to set the initial hidden state to a zero vector.
+However, it has been known since the 1990s that this can be suboptimal, and that training the initial state as an additional variable can improve performance \citep{schmidhuber1,forcar}.
 We refer to this as \emph{state tuning}.
-To our knowledge, there have not been many studies on state tuning, but existing research \cite{pitis2016nonzero,wenke2019contextualrecurrentneuralnetworks} demonstrates intuitive changes in model dynamics; for instance, \citet{2017asdf} show that a zero initial state corresponds to steady state, hence state tuning improves modeling of transient behavior.
-State tuning therefore presents promise for modern RNNs with expressive hidden states, such as those aforementioned, as their hidden states encode more information more expressively \cite{rwkv7}.
-We explore this premise using the RWKV-PEFT library \cite{rwkv-peft}, which pioneers state tuning for RWKV.
+The scant existing research on state tuning \citep{pitis2016nonzero,wenke2019contextualrecurrentneuralnetworks} demonstrates useful changes in model dynamics; for instance, \citet{2017asdf} show that a zero initial state corresponds to a steady-state system and that state tuning improves modeling of transient behavior.
+State tuning therefore presents promise for modern RNNs with expressive hidden states, such as those aforementioned, as their hidden states encode more information more expressively than those of early architectures \citep{rwkv7}.